-Pendo has completed a SOC 2 Type 1 audit that included all five Trust Services Principles: Security, Confidentiality, Processing, Integrity, Availability, and Privacy with no exceptions in related controls.
+Pendo has completed a SOC 2 Type 2 audit that included all five Trust Services Principles: Security, Availability, Processing Integrity, Confidentiality, and Privacy with no exceptions in related controls.
 In addition, Google AppEngine is SOC 2, SOC 3, ISO 27001, FISMA, and PCI compliant.

-Pendo is committed to complying with GDPR regulations ahead of the May 25 2018 enforcement date.
+While there is no 3rd-party verified certification for GDPR compliance, Pendo is committed to acting in accordance with the GDPR regulations for all of our users - not just those in the EU.
 We are partnering with our customers to ensure the privacy and security of their and their customer’s data, and have implemented a number of data acquisition, access, and retention policy changes.
-Read this article for additional detail about our GDPR compliance efforts.
+See this article for additional detail about our GDPR support.